 The RTMP or Real Time Messaging Protocol is a Transmission Control Protocol-based technology originally developed by the predecessor of Adobe to work with the Adobe Flash player.
 It is a streaming protocol initially designed for the transmission of audio, video, and other data between a dedicated streaming server and the Adobe Flash Player.
 While once proprietary, RTMP is now an open specification.

 Originally, RTMP was used to transmit content between a video player and a hosting server, which was referred to as “RTMP delivery.”
-Although the Flash Player technology is getting near its deprecating day, RTMP remains one of the top choices of streaming platforms.
+Although the Flash Player technology is getting near its deprecating day, RTMP server hosting remains one of the top choices of streaming platforms.
 For example, it is still being used as an ingest protocol by Facebook Live, YouTube, and Twitch.

 RTMP Compatible Audio and Video Codecs